James-VT/MS3_Halo_Pizza/README.md

 * [RandomKeygen](https://randomkeygen.com/)
     * RandomKeygen is a free online service for generating passwords with optional levels of security, and was used in this project to generate a password for our environment variables.

+### Tutorials
+* Code Institute's Task Manager walkthrough project
+    * Much of the basic functionality, in particular the authentication and the basic functionality, are sourced from Code Institute's back end walkthrough project.
+Much of what's in Halo Pizzas' run.py file is adapted from that Task Manager app.
+While a lot of what's sourced are simple standard Flask conventions, this project owes a large debt to that one.

 ---

 ## External libraries